sana33/SDCOR/Readme.md

   * #### "LOF" checkbox

     If this checkbox is on, then the LOF algorithm will be applied to the input data, considering the corresponding input parameters.
-By clicking this checkbox, all of the other elements of the GUI associated to other competing methods will be disabled.
+By clicking this checkbox, all of the other elements of the GUI associated with other competing methods will be disabled.

   * #### "LoOP" checkbox

     If this checkbox is on, then the LoOP algorithm will be applied to the input data, considering the corresponding input parameters.
-By clicking this checkbox, all of the other elements of the GUI associated to other competing methods will be disabled.
+By clicking this checkbox, all of the other elements of the GUI associated with other competing methods will be disabled.

   * **MinPts Intv.:** This parameter is modifies w.r.t. the selected density-based outlier algorithm, namely LOF or LoOP.
 The default established values are set as suggested.
 For LOF, it is an interval, and for LoOP, it becomes a scalar value.